lsc-hubs/hub-core/docs/data-knowledge-providers/index.md

 ---
 title: Towards FAIR Data and Knowledge in Land Soil Crop hubs
+Authors:
+  - Tomas Pavelka
-Authors: Tomas Pavelka  & Paul van Genuchten
+  - Paul van Genuchten
 Date: June 2025
-Version: 0.1
+Version: 0.2
 ---

 Land Soil Crop-related data and knowledge are essential for understanding and improving soil health, guiding sustainable land management, informing policy, and enabling scientific progress.
 Yet, these resources are often scattered, poorly documented, hard to access, or locked in incompatible formats.
 This fragmentation hampers their reuse, reduces their impact, and creates inefficiencies across projects and disciplines.

 This strategy, developed within the Land Soil Cropa and SoilWise projects, provides guidance to data and knowledge providers to ensure that all data and knowledge generated, collected, or reused are managed according to the [FAIR principles](https://go-fair.org) – Findable, Accessible, Interoperable, and Reusable.
-Data and knowledge assets which are archived using the FAIR principles will automatically be integrated in Land Soil Crop hubs.
+Data and knowledge assets which are archived using FAIR principles can be easily integrated in Land Soil Crop hubs, in many cases they will automatically be integrated.

 This document has two parts.
 The first part provides an overview of a stepwise approach to adopt FAIR practices in data and knowledge management.
 The second part introduces some specific use cases, and how FAIR strategy can be implemented in those cases.

+---

 #  Approach: How to FAIRify Data and Knowledge